smre/DCF77/README.md

 # DCF77.py

 Python script that transmits a faux [DCF77](https://en.wikipedia.org/wiki/DCF77) signal.
+It uses system time as its time source.
 It can be used to time radio controlled clocks and watches that accept DCF77 signal.
 Requires PyAudio and NumPy to run.

-Tested on my Casio Wave Ceptor wristwatch.
+This script was tested on my Casio Wave Ceptor wristwatch.

 #### Signal documentation
 * [https://en.wikipedia.org/wiki/DCF77](https://en.wikipedia.org/wiki/DCF77)